goossens/ObjectTalk/docs-src/architecture/software.md

 The language engine uses some simple components to implement ObjectTalk.
-A lexical scanner turns source code into tokens, the compiler translates these tokens to bytecode for a platform-independent imaginary CPU, an  optimizer turns simple code sequence into super instructions and the stack-based virtual machine executes this bytecode.
+A lexical scanner turns source code into tokens, the compiler translates these tokens to bytecode for a platform-independent imaginary CPU, an optimizer turns simple code sequences into super instructions and the stack-based virtual machine executes this bytecode.

 ![Language Architecture](img/language-architecture.png)